UniMath/agda-unimath/src/category-theory/isomorphisms-in-large-categories.lagda.md

 ### Equalities give rise to isomorphisms

 An equality between objects `X Y : A` gives rise to an isomorphism between them.
-This is because by the J-rule, it is enough to construct an isomorphism given `refl : X ＝ X`, from `X` to itself.
+This is because, by the J-rule, it is enough to construct an isomorphism given `refl : X ＝ X`, from `X` to itself.
 We take the identity morphism as such an isomorphism.